Terms and Conditions of Sale and Supply (England & Wales law)

 5.15.3

-The Seller is not responsible for loss or damage occurring after delivery to the Buyer, including where the Goods are re-packed, re-labeled, forwarded, consolidated or otherwise re-dispatched by the Buyer or any third party.
+The Seller is not responsible for loss or damage occurring after delivery to the Buyer, including where the Goods are re-packed, re-labelled, forwarded, consolidated or otherwise re-dispatched by the Buyer or any third party.

 6. Returns and order cancellation